-Some of Fuerteventura's towering sand dunes have blown across the sea from the Sahara Desert, 96 km (60 mi) away, and indeed it's not hard to imagine Fuerteventura as a detached piece of Africa.
-Despite being the second-largest Canary Island, Fuerteventura is the least populous, and tourism is relatively new to its 20,000 inhabitants.
-Fuerteventura's capital, Puerto del Rosario, has long suffered from an image problem.
-It used to be called Puerto de Cabra (Goat Port), but the new and improved name has not changed the fact that this is a poor city with little of interest to travelers.
+Some of Fuerteventura's towering sand dunes have blown across the sea from the Sahara Desert, 96 km (60 miles) away, and indeed it's not hard to imagine Fuerteventura as a detached piece of Africa.
+Despite being the second-largest Canary Island by area, Fuerteventura’s population only runs to 104,000.
+Tourism arrived relatively late on the island, compared to Gran Canaria and Lanzarote, and it’s still a minor tourist destination.
+Visitors come mainly to enjoy the stunning white beaches and to windsurf.
 The two main resort areas are at the island's far north and south ends.
 Corralejo, across from Lanzarote, is known for its sand dunes, many miles of which are protected and pristine.
-The Jandia peninsula on the southern part of the island has dozens of beaches, including one that's 26 km (16 mi) long.
-It's caught up in a building craze, but there are still miles of virgin coastline left.
+The Jandia peninsula on the southern part of the island has dozens of beaches, several of which are very long.
+Fuerteventura didn’t entirely escape the Spanish building craze that went from 2002–2007, but it remains a relatively unspoiled island, with miles of virgin coastline.

 Fuerteventura at a Glance